Updated: Apr 30, 2021

 Thanks for taking the time to read today's blog post in here we'll discuss some of the macro trades in the market, some Fibonacci levels we hit and some levels that we need to be concerned with as technical analysts as price is the only truth in the market that dictates a market participants behavior.
-Please be sure to read our disclaimer on our site before moving forward and purchase a shirt if you like the information we provide!

-We had been talking about taking profits this week on my twitter account to lock in some of the spectacular gains we had. +400% equity returns in April from $TSLA, Tesla, alone and after moves like this it be prudent not to take gains even if we want to hold some positions longer term.
+We had been talking about taking profits this week, as I spoke about on my twitter account to lock in some of the spectacular gains we had. +400% equity returns in April from $TSLA (Tesla) alone and after moves like this it be prudent not to take gains even if we want to hold some positions longer term.
 In addition, we got some great news Friday that $ETSY is being included into the S&P 500, it's another stock I talked about getting long in April of this year.

 Our targets were getting met and the recent bounces in several stocks showed that while we were making new highs as the technicals were confirming to take profits.
-For instance in the chart below we see that Technology ETF, or $QQQ and $TQQQ were hitting the 161.8% Fibonacci target an area we tend to find market participants taking profits.
-As a technician were price is the arbiter of truth we can't ignore these levels in this market.
+For instance in the chart below we see that Technology ETF, or $QQQ and $TQQQ was hitting the 161.8% Fibonacci target an area we tend to find market participants taking profits.
+As a technician where price is the arbiter of truth we can't ignore these levels in this market.

-The chart above shows us that the RSI, or Relative Strength Indicator, was extremely stretched with a reading as high as 83.87 which is quite stretched for given ETF.
-This combined with the Fibonacci target helped us take positions on longs and even have the opportunities to open some short positions.
+The chart above shows us that the RSI, or Relative Strength Indicator, was extremely stretched with a reading as high as 83.87 which is quite stretched for that given ETF.
+This, combined with the Fibonacci target helped us take positions on longs and even have the opportunities to open some short positions.

 For the answer to that we'll look at some charts combined with the weakness we are seeing in tech this week were the majority of gains have been coming from in this rally.
 If we look at the $SPY it hit an upper trend like target of the megaphone pattern I had been talking about since March.
-The wave 5 of the megaphone pattern looks completed as our wave 3 of the 5 wave pattern was completed.
-In addition we had bearish ascending wedge pattern that confirmed a break towards to the downside this week.
+The wave 5 (based on Elliot Wave Analysis) of the megaphone pattern looks completed as our wave 3 of the 5 wave pattern was completed.
+In addition we had a bearish ascending wedge pattern that confirmed a break towards to the downside this week.

 In the High Yield Corporate Debt space or $HYG is breaking down out of a bearish symmetrical pattern on the daily and weekly charts.
 In addition, lower prices were confirmed by a negative divergence in the RSI, a momentum indicator, and MACD (Moving Average Convergence Divergence) Indicator that we look to determine if we should be buying or selling when prices hit new highs.
 So even as prices in the High Yield Debt space were testing levels of $85.39 the indicator was not getting overbought (overbought is generally considered around 70) with a reading of 63.

 In addition to that, a really great simple indicator is the 200 Simple Moving Average, or SMA, that calculates the average of a selected range of prices by the number of periods in that range.
 Crude Oil continues to be below its 200 SMA and $HYG is right above its 200 SMA, both of which are sloping downwards!

-The last chart I want to look in this blog post is the $VIX weekly chart, as we saw last week volatility definitely picked up with the markets selling off hard Thursday and Friday!
+The last chart I want to look in this blog post is the $VIX weekly chart, as we saw last week volatility definitely picked up with the markets selling off hard Thursday and Friday.
 While many new traders are probably new to this type of market action there are clues that the volatility index can give us about the market that we can utilize to be more cautious during certain periods of heightened price movement.

-The last chart I want to take a look at is provided by Helene Meisler, the Citigroup Panic/Euphoria Model that shows as overall market sentiment goes it's very euphoric out there and if we are looking to enter to new positions they are more of trading versus long term investments at these levels, this referencing the last blog post I did in regards to trading versus investing longer term.
+The last chart I want to take a look at is provided by Helene Meisler, the Citigroup Panic/Euphoria Model that shows as overall market sentiment goes it's very euphoric out there and if we are looking to enter to new positions they are more of trading versus long term investments at these levels, this is referencing the last blog post I did in regards to trading versus investing longer term.

 Essex's Trading Quote of the Day (QotD)